manucaralmo/GlowCookies/README.md

 ### Alignment & extras
 1. `bannerPosition` - ("left" or "right") Left default.
 2. `border` - ("yes" or "none").
 3. `hideAfterClick` - ("true" or "false") - Let the button disappear after a user decided.
+False is default.

 ## Example
 ```html